Order Journeys

 Default journey

-To get started, Skrym provides a set of predefined milestones that can be used to define the journey of am order:
+To get started, Skrym provides a set of predefined milestones that can be used to define the journey of an order:

 MilestoneDescription